Siege of Petra (550–551): First phase

 Bessas commenced the siege of Petra in 550, with an army of 6,000.
 Similar to the previous siege by Dagisthaeus in 549, Bessas began mining operations against a large section of the wall that was partly damaged during the previous siege.
 When repairing the damaged wall, the Sasanians used large, smooth timber beams instead of foundation stones to tie the walls together, so instead of collapsing or tipping over, the undermined part of the wall sank in one piece regularly "as if it were purposely lowered by a machine", and the only effect was that the height of the wall was reduced.
 The mine was overwhelmed.
 Using a conventional Roman battering ram was not feasible, because the only way to the walls was through a sloped uphill plane where traditional wheel-mounted rams could not be deployed.
 At this time a group of nobles of the Sabirs (a warlike nomadic people native to the Caucasus) visited the Byzantine camp in order to receive a sum of money from an envoy of Justinian.
 Seeing the situation of the Byzantines, the Sabirs revealed to them a simple but ingenious way to batter a wall in sloped places: instead of using beams and wheels which made the frame heavy, they used woven osier twigs covered with hides as the protective frame, making the machine light enough to be carried by forty men on a sloped plane.
 Each ram was mounted on chains to be swung swifter.
 Three such rams were constructed, equipped with standard ram-heads from the Byzantine arsenal and operated by a Byzantine crew.
 Heavily armored sappers equipped with long poles with hooks would accompany each ram and pull down weakened masonry.

-According to the Byzantine historian Procopius, the Sasanian garrison placed a pre-made wooden "tower" on the wall and from there fully-armored men hurled fire pots containing a particular mixture of sulfur, pitch, and naphtha (a composition called the "oil of Medea") onto the top of the rams.
-These men were probably operating a traction trebuchet, and this "wooden tower" that is spoken of by Procopius was a frame that protected pulling crews from enemy fire.
+According to the Byzantine historian Procopius, the Sasanian garrison placed a pre-made wooden "tower" on the wall and from there fully armored men hurled fire pots containing a particular mixture of sulfur, pitch, and naphtha (a composition called the "oil of Medea") onto the top of the rams.
+According to Petersen, these men were probably operating a traction trebuchet, and this "wooden tower" that is spoken of by Procopius was a frame that protected pulling crews from enemy fire.
 The armored men with poles with hooks that accompanied the rams showed another functionality here, as they quickly pulled off the flaming projectiles from the roof of their machines to prevent serious damage.
 A breach was made in the wall by the battering rams, and after a short speech, Bessas led his men to scale the sunken wall with ladders while Byzantine archers shot arrows into the fort.
 Despite being obese and over seventy years old, Bessas himself participated in the escalade, too.
 Procopius said of the battle: